arez/arez/docs/observers.md

 As with Autorun observers these primitive APIs are unlikely to be directly used by the user but it is more likely that they will be used indirectly by high-level apis such as the [@Track](at_track.md) annotation.

+## When Observers

+When observers contain two functions; the condition function and the effect callback.
+The condition function is the tracked function that re-executes anytime a dependency changes and returns a boolean value.
+When the condition callback returns true, the observer invokes the effect function as an action and disposes itself. i.e. "When" observers are used when the developer needs to perform an action when a condition is true.

+A when observer is more complex than other observers within Arez.
+The when observer is actually composed of an autorun observer, a computed property and an action.
+There are several low-level {@api_url: ArezContext.when(*)::ArezContext::when(arez.SafeFunction,arez.SafeProcedure)} methods that can be used to create when observers.

+An example of a basic autorun observer:

+{@file_content: file=arez/doc/examples/when/WhenExample.java "start_line=^  {" "end_line=^  }" include_start_line=false include_end_line=false strip_block=true}

 ## Error Handling